prashantpandey9/EmployeeRestApi/README.md

 # EmployeeRestApi
-A Django-Rest API to show the deatils of employees of a company
+A Django-Rest API to show the details of employees of a company